akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 ![images/causality.png](images/causality.png)

-Each data center "owns" a slot in the version vector and increases its counter when an event is persisted.
+Each replica "owns" a slot in the version vector and increases its counter when an event is persisted.
 The version vector is stored with the event, and when a replicated event is consumed the version vector of the event is merged with the local version vector.

-When comparing two version vectors `v1` and `v2` get one of the following results:
+When comparing two version vectors `v1` and `v2`:

 * `v1` is SAME as `v2` iff for all i v1(i) == v2(i)
 * `v1`is BEFORE `v2` iff for all i v1(i) <= v2(i) and there exist a j such that v1(j) < v2(j)